Effective July 26, 2022, this policy has been revised. For individual changes, see the redlined version.

 - Employment eligibility.
 All newly appointed university employees must have their identity and their eligibility to work in the United States verified.
 The United States Citizenship and Immigration Services (USCIS), formerly known as Immigration and Naturalization Service (INS), Form I-9 is used to verify the employee's identify and eligibility to work.

 The I-9 form must be completed by the third day of employment.
 Failure to complete the I-9 form in a timely manner or at all may subject the hiring department to penalties and fines from the federal government for failing to provide proof of work authorization.
-If a person is appointed who is not eligible to work, his or her employment must be terminated immediately upon learning he or she is not authorized to work.
+If a person is appointed who is not eligible to work, their employment must be terminated immediately upon learning they are not authorized to work.
 It is the hiring department's responsibility to ensure that a completed I-9 form is submitted to the Payroll Office.

 - Teaching, research, administrative, and professional staff.
 The appointments of vice presidents, provosts, Treasurer, Secretary, and direct reports to the President are recommended by the President and approved by the Board of Regents.
 Initial appointments of deans, assistant and associate deans and vice presidents, and directors of major administrative units are reported to the Board of Regents upon the recommendation of the appropriate administrative officer.
 Initial appointments or promotions to positions of tenure are recommended by the appropriate administrative officer, approved by the President and are reported to the Board of Regents.
 Recommendations for appointment of other personnel are made by the appropriate administrative officer and approved by the President.